Vanilla Melt Away Cookies

 • Shape the dough into round 1-inch balls and place a few inches apart on the cookie sheet.
 Bake for 10-12 minutes or until the edges are lightly browned.
 Let the cookies cool on the baking sheet for one minute and then remove and let them cool on a wire rack.

-• For the glaze, combine the powdered sugar, butter, vanilla extract and enough milk for desired glazing consistency in small bowl.
+• For the glaze, combine the powdered sugar, butter, vanilla extract and enough milk for desired glazing consistency in a small bowl.
 Drizzle or spread the glaze over cooled cookies.

-• Enjoy and store any extras in an air-tight container.
+• Enjoy and store any extras in an airtight container.

 Notes